-The Company recorded income tax provisions of \$39,767 and \$27,654 for the three month periods ended March 31, 2017 and 2016, respectively, representing effective tax rates of 26.5% and 28.1%, respectively.
-The difference between the U.S. federal statutory rate of 35.0% and the effective tax rates reflected above principally relates to (i) taxes payable to foreign jurisdictions that are not offset against U.S. income taxes, (ii) foreign source income (loss) not subject to U.S. income taxes (including interest on intercompany financings), (iii) change in the U.S. federal valuation allowance affecting the provision for income taxes, (iv) excess net tax benefit for share-based incentive compensation, and (v) U.S. state and local taxes, which are incremental to the U.S. federal statutory tax rate.
+The Company recorded income tax provisions of \$24,167 and \$39,767 for the three month periods ended March 31, 2018 and 2017, respectively, representing effective tax rates of 13.0% and 26.5%, respectively.
+The difference between the U.S. federal statutory rate of 21% and 35.0% for 2018 and 2017, respectively, and the effective tax rates reflected above principally relates to (i) taxes payable to foreign jurisdictions that are not offset against U.S. income taxes, (ii) foreign source income (loss) not subject to U.S. income taxes (including interest on intercompany financings), (iii) change in the U.S. federal valuation allowance affecting the provision for income taxes, (iv) excess net tax benefit for share-based incentive compensation, and (v) U.S. state and local taxes, which are incremental to the U.S. federal statutory tax rate.

 On January 1, 2017, the Company adopted new accounting guidance on share-based incentive compensation.
-Upon adoption, the Company recognized excess tax benefits of \$7,356 from the vesting of share-based incentive compensation in the provision for income taxes in the condensed consolidated statements of operations for the three month period ended March 31, 2017.
+As a result of the adoption of this new guidance, the Company recognized excess tax benefits of \$26,134 and \$7,356 from the vesting of share-based incentive compensation in the provision for income taxes in the condensed consolidated statements of operations for the three month periods ended March 31, 2018 and 2017, respectively.
 The Company also recorded deferred tax assets of \$81,544, net of a valuation allowance of \$12,090, as of January 1, 2017, for previously unrecognized excess tax benefits (including tax benefits from dividends or dividend equivalents) on share-based incentive compensation, with an offsetting adjustment to retained earnings.
-See Note 2 for further information on the adoption of this new guidance.